e10v/rico/README.md

 ## User guide

-To get started with **rico**, you can explore self-explanatory [examples](https://github.com/e10v/rico/tree/main/examples) with resultig HTML documents.
+To get started with **rico**, take a look at the self-explanatory [examples](https://github.com/e10v/rico/tree/main/examples) with resulting HTML documents.
 The user guide contains a slightly more detailed explanation.

 ### Basic usage